spack/spack/lib/spack/docs/environments.rst

 ^^^^^^^^^^^^^^^^^^^
 Spec concretization
 ^^^^^^^^^^^^^^^^^^^
-An environment can be concretized in three different modes and the behavior active under any environment is determined by the ``concretizer:unify`` property.
-By default specs are concretized *separately*, one after the other:
+An environment can be concretized in three different modes and the behavior active under any environment is determined by the ``concretizer:unify`` configuration option.

+The *default* mode is to unify all specs:

 .. code-block:: yaml

    spack:
        specs:
-         - hdf5~mpi
          - hdf5+mpi
          - zlib@1.2.8
        concretizer:
-         unify: false
+         unify: true

-This mode of operation permits to deploy a full software stack where multiple configurations of the same package need to be installed alongside each other using the best possible selection of transitive dependencies.
-The downside is that redundancy of installations is disregarded completely, and thus environments might be more bloated than strictly needed.
-In the example above, for instance, if a version of ``zlib`` newer than ``1.2.8`` is known to Spack, then it will be used for both ``hdf5`` installations.

-If redundancy of the environment is a concern, Spack provides a way to install it *together where possible*, i.e. trying to maximize reuse of dependencies across different specs:
+This means that any package in the environment corresponds to a single concrete spec.
+In the above example, when ``hdf5`` depends down the line of ``zlib``, it is required to take ``zlib@1.2.8`` instead of a newer version.
+This mode of concretization is particularly useful when environment views are used: if every package occurs in only one flavor, it is usually possible to merge all install directories into a view.

+A downside of unified concretization is that it can be overly strict.
+For example, a concretization error would happen when both ``hdf5+mpi`` and ``hdf5~mpi`` are specified in an environment.

+The second mode is to *unify when possible*: this makes concretization of root specs more independendent.
+Instead of requiring reuse of dependencies across different root specs, it is only maximized:

 .. code-block:: yaml